AguaDeMonchique/Estudos/Comptia A+/Core 1.md

 				<span style="color:rgb(135, 206, 235)">0</span>
 "Nibble" is for bits
 <span style="color:rgb(135, 206, 235)">0100</span>
-"Bytes" is 8 bits
+"Byte" is 8 bits
 <span style="color:rgb(135, 206, 235)">11011010</span>

 ---
 # Exterior of a PC

-The Blue ones USB Ports are SuperSpeed so they operate at speeds of USB 3 which is up to five gigabits per second
+The Blue ones USB Ports are SuperSpeed so they operate at speeds of USB 3 which is up to 5 gigabits per second

 The Regular ones only operate at speeds of USB 2